U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 18 - Intro to Reinforcement Learning.md

 ### Value and Action-Value Functions – One More Step of Nesting

-With a certain probability we execute and action, then we evaluate the expected reward of that action and then we will weight all the state we can reach if we exectute $a$, the first summation pick one action, and the second instead sums over all the possible arrival state, weighting it by the probabilities, some state are not reachable due to constraint, some of them have probability of $zero$ exploring all the possible arrival state, and asking to each of the state the value functions and averaging them sum them to the rewards.
+With a certain probability we execute an action, then we evaluate the expected reward of that action and then we will weight all the state we can reach if we exectute $a$, the first summation pick one action, and the second instead sums over all the possible arrival state, weighting it by the probabilities, some state are not reachable due to constraint, some of them have probability of $zero$ exploring all the possible arrival state, and asking to each of the state the value functions and averaging them sum them to the rewards.
 All this we will do in a single step lookhaead.

 For $q_\pi(s,a)$ instead we're doing it by just getting expected reward for that state and action and we take another step to assess how good is that action in that next state.
 But if things are not observable we marginalize *over all possible next states, weighted by their probabilities under the current policy.
 This gives us the expected* -> Is this true?

 ![[Pasted image 20230418123921.png]]

 ### Finding optimal policy